 We want our children to have a good understanding of our physical world and the people who live on it.
-Our curriculum is based on the KS2 national curriculum and we aim to link teaching in history and geography with other subject areas where relevant; this enriches study and provides opportunities for children to develop a deeper understanding.
-Educational visits, field work and the use of artefacts all extend the children's knowledge and enjoyment of these subjects.
+Our curriculum is based on the KS2 national curriculum and we aim to link teaching in history and geography with other subject areas where relevant; this enriches study and provides opportunities for children to deepen their understanding.
+Educational visits, field work and the use of artefacts all extend the children's knowledge and enjoyment.